-- In accordance with the Data Protection Act 1998 and on payment of a fee, you have a right to ask for a copy of the information we hold on you and be informed as to the reason for it being processed.
+- We shall adhere to the principles of Data Protection within the EU General Data Protection Regulation (GDPR) and we undertake to comply with the GDPR in all our dealings with your personal data.
+You have a right to ask for a copy of the information we hold on you and be informed as to the reason for it being processed.
 You also have a right to have inaccurate information amended or deleted.

-- All personal information is processed in accordance with the relevant legislation.
+- All personal information is processed on a lawful basis in accordance with the relevant legislation.

 - We will not use or disclose personal information, other than in the normal course of arranging, placing and administering your insurances (which may involve passing information about you to the Financial Conduct Authority, insurers, other intermediaries, risk management assessors, uninsured loss recovery agencies and other third parties involved directly or indirectly in your insurance) except where we are compelled by law (including by regulators or law enforcement agencies) to disclose such information.
-In such instances personal information held by us may be disclosed on a confidential basis and in accordance with the Data Protection Act 1998, to such third parties.
-To make sure you get our best deal and to ascertain the most appropriate payment options for you and to protect you from fraud, we use public and personal data from a variety of sources, including credit reference agencies and other organisations.
+In such instances personal information held by us may be disclosed on a confidential basis and in accordance with the Lawful basis within the General Data Protection Regulation, to such third parties.
+To ascertain the most appropriate payment options for you and to protect you from fraud, we use public and personal data from a variety of sources, including credit reference agencies and other organisations.
 Our search will appear on your credit report and will be visible to other credit providers whether or not your application proceeds.
 If you do not proceed it will be clear the search was for quotation purposes.
-By agreeing to the terms and conditions you agree to these uses of your information
+By agreeing to the terms and conditions you agree to these uses of your information.

-- Please notify us promptly in writing if you do not wish your details to be used for any of these purposes otherwise we shall treat the issue of these Terms as evidence of your informed consent.
-In the interests of security and to improve our service, telephone calls you make to us may be monitored and / or recorded for training purposes.
+- In the interests of security and to improve our service, telephone calls you make to us may be monitored and / or recorded for training purposes.